davidaegeba/twenty-ci/README.md

 HOW TO RUN THIS TEST ON YOUR LOCAL MACHINE

 Steps:

-1. Clone od Download the repo from github
+1. Clone or Download the repo from github

 2. Run bundle install to install all the dependecy gems